train-engine/TrainEngine/README.md

 ### Toolchain

 - GCC or Clang
-    > Note: For Windows, make sure you have MinGW-w64 SEH 6.1.0 64-bit installed and in your PATH.
+    > Note: for Windows, make sure you have MinGW-w64 SEH 6.1.0 64-bit installed and in your PATH.
 This version is important since SFML's binaries are shipped with the engine.
 If you want to use a different compiler, you must recompile SFML 2.4.2 and replace it in the engine under [`libs/SFML-2.4.2`](libs/SFML-2.4.2).
 - Make
-    > Note: For Windows, you should use Git Bash (shipped with Git for Windows).
+    > Note: for Windows, you should use Git Bash (shipped with Git for Windows).
 Use `mingw32-make` instead of `make`.
 - clang-format
 - clang-tidy
 - Doxygen and Graphviz

 ### Dependencies

-- SFML 2.4.2 or 2.5.1
+- SFML 2.4.2 or 2.5.1:
-    - Linux: Install SFML using your system's package manager.
-For example: `sudo apt install libsfml-dev`
+    - Linux: install SFML using your system's package manager.
+For example: `sudo apt install libsfml-dev`.
-    - macOS: Install SFML using the [instructions here](https://www.sfml-dev.org/tutorials/2.6/start-osx.php#installing-sfml).
+    - macOS: install SFML using the [instructions here](https://www.sfml-dev.org/tutorials/2.6/start-osx.php#installing-sfml).
-    - Windows: Windows will use the vendored SFML library under [`libs/SFML-2.4.2`](libs/SFML-2.4.2).
+    - Windows: building for Windows will use the vendored SFML library under [`libs/SFML-2.4.2`](libs/SFML-2.4.2).

 ## Usage